 On July 26, 2014, the Parliament adopted new amendments to the Law on Assemblies, which restrict foreign citizens from participating in meetings, rallies, demonstrations and marches.
 This makes the Law consistent with the constitutional limit of the right to assemble to citizens only.

-Article 8 of the Law requires organizations to notify the authorities 15 days before a demonstration.
-Article 16 states, “The decision to permit or ban the event is to be taken within three days of receiving the notification by the local authorities.”
+Article 12 of the Law requires organizations to notify the authorities 15 days before a demonstration.
+Article 13 states, “The head of a local executive body of state power or his deputy must consider the application for holding a mass event not later than 5 days before the date of the requested mass event, informing its organizer/s in writing about the decision made.”
 There is no provision in the Law that allows exceptions to the requirement to give advance notice to the authorities; thus spontaneous demonstrations are apparently illegal.

 Time, Place and Manner Restrictions

-Article 10 of the Law includes a long list of places where assemblies are prohibited.
+Article 15 of the Law includes a long list of places where assemblies are prohibited.
 Some of these places are off-limits for the ostensible reason of protecting the life and safety of citizens, such as near high-voltage lines and railroad tracks or on construction sites that are not safe for citizens.
-But the list also includes historic and cultural monuments, cemeteries and religious buildings, national parks and pilgrimage sites.
-The freedom to hold events in proximity to governmental buildings is limited as the work of governmental bodies must not be impeded.
-The Majlis of Deputies (state assemblies) may prescribe the permissible distance from public buildings where demonstrations may be held.
+However, this list also includes historic and cultural monuments, cemeteries and religious buildings, national parks, pilgrimage sites, territories directly adjacent to the residences of the President of the Republic of Tajikistan, buildings occupied by courts, prisons, hospitals and other healthcare and educational institutions, etc. In addition, Article 15 restricts assemblies in “places related to the functioning of life support facilities, transport or social infrastructure, ensuring the movement of pedestrians, vehicles, providing citizens’ access to residential premises and transport and social infrastructure facilities,” which may make it impossible to hold marches that would involve participants’ use of the road infrastructure.
+The freedom to hold events in proximity to governmental buildings is limited, as the work of governmental bodies must not be impeded.
+The relevant Majlis of Deputies may prescribe the permissible distance from public buildings where demonstrations may be held.

 Criminal Penalties and Fines